 - 1/2 cup crushed ice

 Put the mint leaves, lime wedges and lime juice into a cocktail shaker.
 Muddle them with a mortar or something similar to release the aroma.
-Now add 1/2 cup of crushed ice and shake well.
+Now add the tequila and 1/2 cup of crushed ice and shake well.
 Pour into a rocks glass, top with soda water and garnish with mint sprigs.